aggregat4/dendriform/README.md

 1. ~~Implement handling of unknown nodes in the URL~~
 1. ~~Implement focus on first child node when loading page~~
 1. ~~Split tree-component.ts into smaller parts.
 Which one?
 Split out the command abstraction on top of repo?~~
+1. ~~BUG the focus requesting is too eager, since we clear focus state after requesting it basically jumps back to the top ALL the time~~
 1. Implement moving up and down with arrow keys and maintaining approximate character position
 1. Implement moving nodes up and down with ALT+SHIFT+ARROWUP/ARROWDOWN (or CTRL+UPARROW/DOWNARROW?)
 1. Implement navigating to the end and beginning of the tree with CTRL+HOME/END (or whatever the mac equivalent is?)